Chart Color Schemes

 St Leonards - Naremburn's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions in the area are asthma and mental health issues, affecting 6.3% and 6.2% of residents respectively.
-A total of 79.2% of residents declare themselves completely clear of medical ailments, slightly higher than the Greater Sydney average of 78.0%.
-The area has 11.6% of residents aged 65 and over (1,577 people), which is lower than the 15.7% in Greater Sydney.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 6.3 and 6.2% of residents respectively.
+Notably, 79.2% of residents declare themselves completely clear of medical ailments, slightly higher than Greater Sydney's 78.0%.
+As of 15th March 2021, the area has 11.6% of residents aged 65 and over (1,577 people), lower than Greater Sydney's 15.7%.
+Despite this, health outcomes among seniors in St Leonards-Naremburn are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health